Link Building for Startups: 17 Cost-Effective Strategies for 2025

 12. Press Release for Link Building

-Press release link building involves creating and distributing press releases to announce significant news or updates about your business, to earn backlinks from media outlets and news websites.
-Think of it as sending out a public announcement where journalists and bloggers pick up your story, providing coverage and linking back to your website.
+Press release link building for startups involves creating and distributing press releases to announce significant news or updates about your business.
+The goal is to get journalists and bloggers to pick up your story, cover it, and link back to your website.

 Real-World Example